Mathematics, B.S.

 Mathematical Sciences Courses9

-MAT or STA courses 300 level or above *
+MAT or STA courses at the 300 or 400 level

 Numerical Analysis and Computing